gimox/json-routing/README.md

 ### 3.
 Create a directory controllers (default ./controllers).
 Add a file with same .json name inside.
 Create your logic code

-Note. export.function ame must be as declared in *.json
+Note. export.function name must be as declared in *.json

 ```javascript